 3. Fish head steamboat

-Enjoyed communal-style, fish head steamboat is best eaten over burning charcoal.
-Trust us, it adds depth to the flavours of that soupy broth we all love.
+Communal-style, fish head steamboat is best eaten over burning charcoal.
+Trust us; it adds depth to the flavours of that soupy broth we all love.
 Select from different fish types and enjoy it with vegetables, yam, and seaweed.
 Don’t forget the additional side dishes like braised egg, beancurd skin, and preserved fried vegetables too.

 4. Nasi padang